haroldmei/MachineLearning/CS229MachineLearning/Notes.md

 ### Ensemble: popular ways

-Bagging: Boostracp Aggregation
+Bagging: Boostracp Aggregation - decrease the variance, at the cost of slightly increased bias.
 * Naive Bagging
-* Random Forest
+* Random Forest - decorrelation: at each split consider only a fration of the total feature.

-Boosting
+Boosting, decrease the bias.
+Decision stumps
 * Adaboost
 * xgboost

 ### More topics
 * Gaussian processes